Frank Gehry: Other designs

-Gehry has previously collaborated with luxury jewelry company Tiffany & Co., creating six distinct jewelry collections: the Orchid, Fish, Torque, Equus, Axis, and Fold collections.
+Gehry collaborated with luxury jewelry company Tiffany & Co., creating six distinct jewelry collections: the Orchid, Fish, Torque, Equus, Axis, and Fold collections.
 In addition to jewelry, Gehry designed other items, including a distinctive collector's chess set and a series of tableware items, including vases, cups, and bowls for the company.

 In 2004, Gehry designed the official trophy for the World Cup of Hockey.
 He redesigned the trophy for the next tournament in 2016.

-He has collaborated with American furniture manufacturer Emeco on designs such as the 2004 "Superlight" chair.
+He collaborated with American furniture manufacturer Emeco on designs such as the 2004 "Superlight" chair.

 In 2014, Gehry was one of the six "iconoclasts" selected by French fashion house Louis Vuitton to design a piece using their iconic monogram pattern as part of their "Celebrating Monogram" campaign.

 In 2015, Gehry designed his first yacht.

 In 2020, Gehry designed a limited edition bottle of Hennessy cognac.

 Software development

 Gehry's firm was responsible for innovation in architectural software.
 His firm spun off another firm called Gehry Technologies that was established in 2002.
 In 2005, Gehry Technologies began a partnership with Dassault Systèmes to bring innovations from the aerospace and manufacturing world to AEC and developed Digital Project software, as well as GTeam software.
+The 3D modelling and project management features of this software were effective in implementing Gehry's novel and complex designs under budget.
+For example, the Guggenheim Museum Bilbao was completed for $3M less than its budget of $100M.
 In 2014, Gehry Technologies was acquired by software company Trimble Navigation.
-Its client list includes Diller Scofidio + Renfro, Herzog & de Meuron, Jean Nouvel, Coop Himmelb(l)au, and Zaha Hadid.

-Personal life
+Personal life and death

-A naturalized U.S. citizen, he also remains a citizen of Canada.
-He lives in Santa Monica, California, and continues to practice out of Los Angeles.
-Having grown up in Canada, he is an avid fan of ice hockey.
-He began a hockey league, FOG (for Frank Owen Gehry), in his office, though he no longer plays with them.
+Gehry became a naturalized U.S. citizen in 1951, several years after he and his family moved to Los Angeles.
+He lost his Canadian citizenship as dual citizenship was not an option at the time.
+Prime Minister Jean Chrétien restored Gehry's Canadian citizenship in 2002.
+He lived in Santa Monica, California, and practiced out of Los Angeles.
+Having grown up in Canada, he was an avid fan of ice hockey.
+He began a hockey league, FOG (for Frank Owen Gehry), in his office, and continued to play the game until around the age of 80.
 In 2004, he designed the trophy for the World Cup of Hockey.

+In 1952, Gehry married Anita Snyder; in 1966, they were divorced.
+In 1975, he married Berta Aguilera.

-Gehry is known for his occasional bad temper.
-During a trip to Oviedo, Spain to accept the Prince of Asturias Award in October 2014, he received a significant amount of attention, both positive and negative, for publicly flipping off a reporter at a press conference who accused him of being a "showy" architect.
+Gehry was known for his occasional bad temper.
+During a trip to Oviedo to accept the Prince of Asturias Award in October 2014, he received a significant amount of attention, both positive and negative, for publicly flipping off a reporter at a press conference who accused him of being a "showy" architect.

-Gehry is a member of the California Yacht Club in Marina Del Rey, and enjoys sailing with his fiberglass-hulled yacht, Foggy.
+He was a member of the California Yacht Club in Marina Del Rey, and enjoyed sailing with his fiberglass-hulled yacht, Foggy.

+Gehry died from a respiratory condition at his home in Santa Monica, on December 5, 2025, at the age of 96.